seancorfield/next-jdbc/doc/datafy-nav-and-schema.md

                          :address/email [:deliverability/email]}})
 ```

+Since this relies on a foreign key that does not follow a standard suffix
+pattern, there is no comparable `:schema-opts` version.
+In addition, the
+`:schema-opts` approach cannot designate a one-to-many or many-to-many
+relationship.

 When you indicate a `*-to-many` relationship, by wrapping the foreign table/key in a vector, `next.jdbc`'s implementation of `nav` will fetch a multi-row result set from the target table.

 If you use foreign key constraints in your database, you could probably generate this `:schema` data structure automatically from the metadata in your database.
 Similarly, if you use a library that depends on an entity relationship map (such as [seql](https://exoscale.github.io/seql/) or [walkable](https://walkable.gitlab.io/)), then you could probably generate this `:schema` data structure from that entity map.